blastomussa/crayon-python-sdk/README.md

 ## **Installation**

-1. Install the Cloud-IQ module with the following command:
+1. Install the crayon-cloudiq-sdk package with the following command:
 	```
 	pip install crayon-cloudiq-sdk
 	```

+## **Setup**
+How to Create Cloud-IQ API Client Credentials

+1. Login to Cloud IQ
+2. Choose Manage -> API Management from the top menu
+3. Press the + Add Client button
+4. Choose a name of the client
+5. Choose Resource Flow as the authentication type
+6. Save the Client ID and the Client Secret

 ## **Usage**